Negotiating a settlement

 Agree to mediation

 Mediation can be helpful in appropriate circumstances and can be used at any time during proceedings.
-Mediation usually involves an independent mediator facilitating a meeting between you and your employer with the aim of achieving an agreement acceptable to both.
-Mediation can be extremely effective, particularly when used in the early stages of a dispute.
+Mediation usually involves an independent mediator facilitating a meeting between you and your employer with the aim of achieving an agreement.
+Mediation can be extremely effective, particularly at early stages of a dispute.
+Often mediation is confidential.

-During early conciliation, an Acas Conciliation Officer provides mediation for free.
+During early conciliation (as described above), an Acas Conciliation Officer provides mediation for free.
 However, in private mediation, parties will have to pay for a third party to help them reach a settlement, which can be expensive.
 DRAW provides a free mediation service that you may qualify for.

 In cases where proceedings have been issued, the claim may be suitable for judicial mediation by an employment judge.